Our generation has inherited a world on a collision course.

 War is the most horrific and destructive expression of human potential.
 Under its fog unimaginable atrocities are common place.
 The psychological scars impact generations to come.
 In the age of nuclear weapons the continuity of life on planet earth is at stake.

-A culture which promotes conflict resolution and consensus building, and condemns the initiation of violence — reserving defense as the last resort — inherently improves the survival rate of those who hold it.
-We can refer to this principle as Peaceful Continuity
+A culture of peace, which promotes conflict resolution and consensus building, and condemns the initiation of violence — reserving defense as the last resort — inherently improves the health and survival rate of societies which hold it.
+We can refer to this principle as Peaceful Continuity.

 - Conflict Resolution